MonaKheirieh/HR-AI-Analytics-Assistant_n8n-Automation/README.md

 → Result Formatting
 → Final Response

-When requested, the workflow can also export the relevant Power BI page and send the resulting screenshot through Telegram.
+When requested, the workflow also sends a screenshot of the relevant Power BI page.
+If the question includes filters, they are applied directly to the exported image as well (for supported dimensions such as gender, marital status, department, job level, education level, job involvement, and overtime); otherwise, the full unfiltered page is sent.

 ### 🧠 LLM & RAG